 Three days later, with the Moon threatening to crush Clock Town and destroy all of Termina, Link gets the Ocarina of Time back from the Skull Kid in Clock Town.
 He remembers the Song of Time and plays it as soon as he picks it up.
 This magically rewinds time to the beginning of the three days, when he first met the Happy Mask Salesman.
 Link and the Salesman seem to be the only ones who remember everything that happened in those three days.
 The Happy Mask Salesman sees the instrument in Link's hands and teaches him the Song of Healing which returns him to his original form, transforming the curse into a Deku Mask that will allow him to become a Deku Scrub at will.
 In return, the Happy Mask Salesman once again asks that Link retrieve Majora's Mask.
 To do so, he must venture into the four regions surrounding Clock Town and acquire the masks worn by four evil monsters.
 Only then can he face the Skull Kid and retrieve the mask.
 Now, Link has to once again take up the sword, and find a way to defeat Skull Kid, recover Epona, and stop the Moon from destroying Termina.

 Over the course of Majora's Mask, Link will acquire a variety of masks that can confer various abilities.
 After completing the initial tutorial section, Deku Link learns the Song of Healing, and playing the song turns Link back to his human form, while containing the Deku form into a Deku Mask.
 Wearing the Mask at any time (which can be equipped to the C buttons like any other item) will turn Link back into the Deku scrub, while taking it off returns Link to Human form.
 Along with the Deku Mask, Link can find a Goron Mask (turning Link into a Goron) and a Zora Mask (turning Link into a Zora).
-These transformation masks are the more important of the game's 24 masks, as the game requires you to switch between the various forms (Human Link, Deku Link, Goron Link and Zora Link) to complete puzzles and defeat Bosses.
+These transformation masks are the more important of the game's 24 masks, as the game requires Link to switch between the various forms (Human Link, Deku Link, Goron Link and Zora Link) to complete puzzles and defeat Bosses.
 Each of the forms has specific abilities that the player can use to solve these puzzles.

 Human Link is the most versatile of the 4 forms, and can use all of the items in the game that he finds during his travels (like the bow and hookshot, etc.).
 Human Link can pull himself onto ledges, grab onto heights, and has the greatest maneuverability in combat.
 Deku Link is too short to grab ledges, and cannot swim in water (the form can hop across Water, but after five hops, Link falls into the water and drowns).
 Deku Link can use magic to fire a magical spitball at opponents to stun them, as well as to pop balloons in the air.
 Deku Link can also launch out of flower pads, and use large petals as propellers to float to a new location (giving Link a float after his jump for more Air Control.
 Goron Link is extremely heavy, very slow in normal combat, has a hard time pulling himself up ledges, and is damaged greatly by Water.
 The Goron Mask lets Link, however, curl into a ball and roll at opponents, even growing spikes to damage enemies and break boulders (much like Sonic the Hedgehog).
 Zora Link can breathe underwater and swim much faster than Human Link.
 He can also use his fins as boomerangs (much like the Boomerang in Ocarina of Time), but the form has no melee attacks.